 The Alliance for Community Transformations provides responsive and preventative services to individuals and families, and works through partnerships and collective action to create truly safe, healthy and socially just communities where every member thrives.
-Based in Mariposa and Merced Counties, there are five programs that help us achieve our mission: Mountain Crisis Services, Valley Crisis Center, Ethos Youth Center, Mariposa Heritage House, and CASA (Court-Appointed Special Advocates) of Mariposa.
+Based in Mariposa and Merced Counties, there are six programs that help us achieve our mission: Mountain Crisis Services, Valley Crisis Center, Ethos Youth Center, Mariposa Heritage House, CASA (Court-Appointed Special Advocates) of Mariposa, and Connections emergency shelter.

 The Alliance was founded in 1990 under the name of Mountain Crisis Services, an agency working with survivors of domestic violence and sexual assault in Mariposa County.
 As the agency grew and expanded to include different programs, we decided that a new name would better fit the work of our programs and our vision for our communities.
 Below you can find more information about each of our programs, our Board of Directors, and Donations.

-If you would like to donate to the Alliance for Community Transformations and its programs, please contact us or click the PayPal link below.
+If you would like to donate to the Alliance for Community Transformations and its programs, please contact us or click the link below.
 You can ask to have your donation sent to one or more specific programs or visit their respective website(s) for more information.
+Thank you!